 How We Analyzed Maine Home Insurance Rates

-These specifications match common Maine homeowner situations.
-The $250,000 dwelling amount aligns with median home values in many Maine communities.
+The $250,000 dwelling amount aligns with median home values across many Maine communities.
 Homes built in 2000 represent the middle-aged properties that make up the largest segment of Maine's housing stock.

-We tested how individual factors change your premium by adjusting one element while keeping everything else the same.
+We tested how individual factors change your premium by adjusting one element while keeping everything else constant.
 For home age comparisons, we analyzed identical policies for houses built in 1980, 2000 and 2020.
-This approach shows the real impact each factor has on your rate.

 Your actual premium will be different depending on your home's construction, roof type, age, location, coverage amounts, claims record, credit history and insurance company.
 These rate differences demonstrate which factors matter most when you shop for coverage.